 Basic Setup

-The basic setup of Kadeck (DSH) consists of a single Portal instance.
+The basic setup of Kadeck consists of a single Kadeck instance.
 This configuration is recommended for:

 - Proof-of-Concepts (PoCs)